Al Moghameron Al Khamsa: Background

 The author of the books Mahmoud Salem started out translating English children's books like "The Five Find-Outers" before he ended up creating his own team of kid detectives.
 In fact, some of the earlier stories have strong similarities to some of the Five Find-Outers stories.

 The first book "The Burning Shack Case" was published in 1968 by "Dar El Maref" (Knowledge House) under their Police story line up and was a big seller.

 In a 2007 interview, Salem spoke about how the 5 adventurers were actually an attempt to restore his memories as a lonely introverted boy who moved with his family into Northern governorates due to his father's work as naval officer.

 The original series written by Salem ran from 1968 until 1972 when Salem was let go due to his Nasserism leanings (though he seemed to have changed some of his Nasserite views later years even criticizing several of Nasser's policies, he was also a strong critic of the Muslim Brotherhood, criticizing them in his Op-ed in Tahrir newspaper) before being continued with the later books in the series done by other writers as well as other kid detective books being published.

 Despite that, the books written by Mahmoud Salem are considered the superior work by fans, in fact Salem has been referred to as the Godfather of Egyptian Pop Fiction.

+The series' popularity in other Arabic speaking markets led to a number of similar titled books in both Syria and Lebanon, with the Syrian series still set in Egypt and featuring older versions of the characters.